mrheyday/.config/README.md

    ```
 1. Back up your existing config files (if any):
    ```
+   mv -iv .config/ .config.bak
+   mv -iv .gitconfig .gitconfig.bak mv -iv .ssh/config .ssh/config.bak
    mv -iv .zshrc .zshrc.bak
-   mv -iv .gitconfig .gitconfig.bak mv -iv .config/ .config.bak
    ```
 1. [Git clone your fork](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) into your home folder.
-You will now have a new `~/.config` folder.
+You will now have a new `~/.config/` folder.
 1. Go into the new `.config` folder and run `make`:
    ```
    cd .config/
    make
    ```
-   You will now have new `~/.zshrc` and `~/.gitconfig` files.
+   You will now have new `~/.gitconfig`, `~/.ssh/config` and `~/.zshrc` files.
-1. Merge back anything you'd like to keep from your old config files into your new ones.
+1. Merge anything you'd like to keep from your old config files back into your new ones.
 1. Import the theme `~/.config/zsh.terminal` into Terminal.app
 1. Restart your terminal.